pydanny/pydanny-v2/_posts/posts2021/2021-04-09-switching-vscode-terminals.md

 type: post
 ---

+When I code I prefer to keep my hands on the keyboard as much as possible.
+For me, this keeps me more focused on the task at hand.
+Switching to the mouse is something try to I reserve for interacting with browsers.

+By default [VSCode](https://code.visualstudio.com/) doesn't include the keybinding necessary to switch terminals via the keyboard.
+You are forced to use the mouse, which disrupts my flow.

-By default [VSCode](https://code.visualstudio.com/) doesn't include this keybinding.
-Here's how you add it:
+Here's how you add terminal switching keybindings in VSCode:

-## Step 1
+# Step 1

-Use `ctrl+p` (`cmd+p` on the Mac) and type `keybindings.json` and select the file from the drop downlist.
+Use `ctrl+p` (`cmd+p` on the Mac) and type `keybindings.json`.
+Select the file from the drop downlist.
 This will open a file that looks like this:

 ```json
 // Place your key bindings in this file to